simonmichael/hledger_site/Home.md

 ### Use this wiki

-You are encouraged to edit and improve any of these pages and use this wiki freely.
+Please edit and improve any of these pages and use this wiki freely.
 Some ideas:

 - capture quick notes, without needing a pull request